MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating.md

 ## Important functionality
 The following is a description of important Cluster-Aware Updating functionality:

--   A user interface \(UI\) and a set of cmdlets that you can use to preview, apply, monitor, and report on the updates
+-   A user interface \(UI\) - the Cluster Aware Updating window - and a set of cmdlets that you can use to preview, apply, monitor, and report on the updates

 -   An end\-to\-end automation of the cluster\-updating operation \(an Updating Run\), orchestrated by one or more Update Coordinator computers